Melissa Standridge

-Melissa Taylor Standridge (born July 12, 1962) is an associate justice of the Kansas Supreme Court.
-She is a former Judge of the Kansas Court of Appeals.
+Melissa Taylor Standridge (born July 12, 1962) is an American lawyer who has served as a justice of the Kansas Supreme Court since 2020.
+She previously served as a judge of the Kansas Court of Appeals from 2008 to 2020.

 Education

 Standridge earned her Bachelor of Science from the University of Kansas in business administration.
 In 1993 she earned her Juris Doctor from the University of Missouri - Kansas City School of Law.

-Legal career
+Career

-Upon graduating from law school, Standridge began a two-year position with the United States District Court for the Western District of Missouri working as chambers counsel for Judge Elmo Hunter.
+Upon graduating from law school, Standridge began a two-year position with the United States District Court for the Western District of Missouri working as chambers counsel for Judge Elmo Bolton Hunter.
 In 1995 she joined the firm Shook, Hardy & Bacon.
 In 1999 she left Shook to work as chambers counsel to Magistrate Judge David Waxse.

-Judicial career

 Kansas Court of Appeals service

 Standridge was appointed to the Kansas Court of Appeals by Governor Kathleen Sebelius in 2008.

-Kansas Supreme Court
+Kansas Supreme Court service

 On November 30, 2020, Governor Laura Kelly announced Standridge as her appointment to the Kansas Supreme Court to the seat vacated by Justice Carol A. Beier who retired on September 18, 2020.
 She was sworn in on December 14, 2020.